 I lead the Finance and IT functions of JF&CS.
 This opportunity brings together skills developed during my career as a senior financial executive in the commercial sector and as a volunteer in the Jewish community.
 I am energized to work in a place that focuses its efforts on improving lives through a range of social services programming.
 I have an undergraduate degree from Northeastern University and a JD and LLM from Boston University School of Law.

-I have had the good fortune to spend the past twenty-four years of my career with JF&CS, an organization with deep roots in the community and a forward-looking approach to client services.
-I have been continually encouraged and supported in my professional growth and have appreciated the opportunity to blend my clinical social work, organizational, and leadership skills of our organization.
-Prior to working at JF&CS, I was the Director of Outpatient and Emergency Services at a community mental health clinic in Milford MA and a practicing mental health clinician.
+I have had the good fortune to spend the past 29 years of my career with JF&CS, an organization with deep roots in the community, talented and dedicated staff, and a forward-looking approach to client services.
+My role at JF&CS has provided me with the exciting opportunity to blend my organizational, clinical, leadership, and social work skills, and apply them to areas of strategic planning, compliance and risk management, and staff development.
+Prior to working at JF&CS, I was the Director of Outpatient and Emergency Services at a community mental health clinic in Milford, MA, and a practicing mental health clinician.